sql-machine-learning/elasticdl/doc/parameter_server.md

 - master, calling Kubernetes API to start workers and optionally parameter servers, and scheduling tasks to workers
 - pserver, maintaining the global model, and providing parameter pull/push/optimize/checkpoint service
-- worker, computing gradients of model parameters using local data and collaboratively updating the global model
+- worker, computing gradients of model parameters using local data and pushing gradients to pservers

 Please refer to: